 - Each of these goods has a variety of variants with features and price points that vary.

-Microsoft Excel’s ability to directly integrate analogue data from an image to an entirely editable format makes it unique.
+Microsoft Excel’s ability to directly integrate analog data from an image to an entirely editable format makes it unique.

 - Excel is useful for easy analysis.